chatbotman/chatbotman-docs/source/index.md

 ## How to use?

 Go to [Chatbotman app](https://app.chatbotman.com/) first, then login with your Facebook account.
-Then follow the Setup step to create your own chatbot.
+Then follow the [Setup](setup.html) tutorial to create your own chatbot.

 ### Requirements